Public-Health-Scotland/R-Resources/using SMRA with R.md

 To make an SQL query of the database through RStudio server, you need to use the dbGetQuery function.

 You will need to give the channel name and the SQL query (statement).
 Other parameters are optional.
-The SMRA connection was simply called "channel" in code above, so we can fill in dbGetQuery (conn=channel, statement=..)
+The SMRA connection was simply called "channel" in the code above, so we can fill in dbGetQuery (conn=channel, statement=..)

 When filling in the "statement" argument, you have two choices.
 1. Write the SQL query in a separate SQL script file and import it to R
-2. Write the query directly into the statemtent option in the dbGetQuery function.
+2. Write the query directly into the statement option in the dbGetQuery function.

-The choice of which method to use is personal choice, as it doesn’t affect efficiency.
+The choice of which method to use is a personal choice, as it doesn’t affect efficiency.
 Writing the SQL query into the R script means that all the code is kept in one file.
 On the other hand, you may find it easier to write and edit the SQL query in a separate file.
 If SQL is saved in a separate file, it is easier to open it in an SQL editor to check and debug.
 Even in RStudio, once the text is saved as an SQL file, RStudio will recognise this, and commands and functions will be shown in different colours, making reading and editing the syntax easier.
 The two methods are illustrated below.

 ### Method 1.